The Aphrodisiac: Foods and Libido

 Even before Madame Pompadour ate truffles, vanilla, and celery to heighten her desire for Louis XIV, food and sexual delight went hand in hand.
-Nearly every food from artichoke to passion fruit has been considered an aphrodisiac.
+Nearly every food, from artichoke to passion fruit, has been considered an aphrodisiac.
 The ancient Romans were said to prefer such exotic aphrodisiacs as hippo snouts and hyena eyeballs, and traditional Chinese medicine espoused the use of such rare delicacies as rhino horn.
-Foods serve a psychological purpose as well as a biological one--and for centuries.
+Foods have served a psychological purpose as well as a biological one for centuries.

-Named after Aphrodite--the Greek goddess of sexual love and beauty--an aphrodisiac is a food, drink, drug, scent, or device that supposedly has powers to increase sexual desire, or libido.
+Named after Aphrodite — the Greek goddess of sexual love and beauty — an aphrodisiac is a food, drink, drug, scent, or device that supposedly has the power to increase sexual desire, or libido.
 Foods that are exotic or suggestive of certain body parts are especially desirable as aphrodisiacs.
-The avocado tree, for example, was called a "testicle tree" by the Aztecs because its fruit hangs in pairs.
+The avocado tree, for example, was called a "testicle tree" by the Aztecs, because its fruit hangs in pairs.
 And its aphrodisiac value is based on this resemblance.
 The phallus-shaped carrot has been associated with sexual stimulation since ancient times and was used by early Middle Eastern royalty to aid seduction.
-The fig it another fruit that claims to be an aphrodisiac, based on its appearance.
+The fig is another fruit that claims to be an aphrodisiac based on its appearance.

 The use of food as an aphrodisiac may be more truth than myth.
 Take oysters, for example.
-Oysters were first called aphrodisiacs by the ancient Romans who wrote about the immoral behavior of women who ate them.
-For one thing, oysters are high in zinc, which are supposed to increase sperm count.
-For another, they're high in omega-3 fatty acids, which improves nervous system function.
-The banana is another.
-Considered an aphrodisiac due to its shape, bananas are rich in potassium and B vitamins, which are said to be necessary for sex-hormone production.
+Oysters were first called aphrodisiacs by the ancient Romans, who wrote about the immoral behavior of the women who ate them.
+For one thing, oysters are high in zinc, which is supposed to increase sperm count.
+For another, they're high in omega-3 fatty acids, which improve nervous system function.
+The banana is another example.
+Considered an aphrodisiac due to their shape, bananas are rich in potassium and B vitamins, which are said to be necessary for sex-hormone production.

 Myth or truth?
 Maybe foods really do deliver.
 If so, here are some foods that may kick-start your love life: